How to Migrate CentOS 7 to AlmaLinux 8: A Step-by-Step Guide

 Alma Linux 8 Boot Menu

-4. Check the OS Version
+Step 4: Check the OS Version

-To confirm that you have successfully migrated from CentOS 7 to AlmaLinux 8, check the OS version:
+To confirm that you have successfully migrated from CentOS 7 to AlmaLinux 8, check the OS version.
+In addition, you can update the server hostname to match with AlmaLinux.

-sudo hostnamectl set-hostname almalinux8
+sudo hostnamectl set-hostname alma8

-sudo rebootCode language: JavaScript (javascript)
+sudo rebootCode language: Bash (bash)

-CentOS 7 to AlmaLinux 8: Migration succeeded
+Successful migration from CentOS 7 to AlmaLinux 8.

 Conclusion

-AlmaLinux’s ELevate tool is a great one!
+AlmaLinuxโ€™s ELevate tool is a great one!
 It may be a fantastic option if you want to migrate from CentOS 7 to AlmaLinux 8.

 In addition, if you are running CentOS 8.x, all you have to do to switch to AlmaLinux 8 is follow our CentOS 8 to AlmaLinux 8: A Step-by-Step Migration Guide.